PBC48/ECE-3400-Fall-2018/docs/lab4.md

 end
 ```

-We must save the data from the camera into a memory location so that it may be read by the VGA and the image processor later for analysis.
+We must save the data from the camera into a memory location so that it can be read by the VGA and the image processor later for analysis.
 This is done with two variables, X_ADDR and Y_ADDR.

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/lab04/IMG_1174.jpg" width="500"/>